Olympus E-1 vs E-300

-The Olympus E-1 and the Olympus Evolt E-300 are two digital cameras that were revealed to the public, respectively, in June 2003 and September 2004.
+The Olympus E-1 and the Olympus Evolt E-300 are two digital cameras that were officially introduced, respectively, in June 2003 and September 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-1 has a resolution of 4.9 megapixel, whereas the E-300 provides 8 MP.
+The E-1 has a resolution of 4.9 megapixels, whereas the E-300 provides 8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-300 is notably smaller (15 percent) than the Olympus E-1.
 Moreover, the E-300 is markedly lighter (15 percent) than the E-1.
 It is worth mentioning in this context that the E-1 is splash and dust resistant, while the E-300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Four Thirds Lens Catalog.
+You can compare the optics available in the Four Thirds Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The E-300 was launched at a markedly lower price (by 53 percent) than the E-1, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.